Improve your search results

 There is a good chance that you will immediately get the result you wanted, but you can try to get better results if you know how the global location search works:

-- Blanks do not influence the search results.
+- Blank spaces do not influence the search results.
 Both "Newyork" or "New York" will give the same results.
-Neither is the search case sensitive, nor does it pay attention to special characters.
-A search for "nE?w'y(Or)k" is still the same as a search for "New York".
+The search is neither case sensitive, nor does it register special characters.
+As an example of the latter: a search for "nE?w'y(Or)k" is still the same as a search for "New York".

 - Type in more characters to get better results.

 The global location search pre-sorts the results by their relevance and - for locations with identical relevance - alphabetically.
 The only exception is a coordinate search, where results are sorted by their distance to the coordinates.

 Not all places are in the database.
 Outside of your home country, places often have slightly different spellings.
 If you cannot find the desired place, try one of the following:

 - use "j" or "y", instead of "i", or vice-versa;

 - use "th" or "t" instead of "d" or "dh", or vice-versa;

 - use "b" or "bh" instead of "p", or vice-versa;